corememltd/cloud-managed-dns/README.md

      * if you have several global sites, then you can deploy this service multiple times and they will act independently of one another
  * **`size` (default `Standard_B2ts_v2`):** instance size to use for Azure proxy DNS systems
      * suitable options are `Standard_B2ts_v2` (~$10/month) and `Standard_B2ats_v2` (~$10/month)
-     * unscientific benchmarking with `dnsperf` against a `Standard_B2ts_v2` benchmarks above 10krps
+     * unscientific bench marking with `dnsperf` against a `Standard_B2ts_v2` benchmarks ~10krps
         * remember this is only for resolving your local private zone and your actual demands are going to be far lower still as the on-premise resolver will cache results
-        * most deployments should expect the order of 100rps initially when restaring the on-premise resolver and then once the cache warms up dropping to less than 10rps
+        * most deployments should expect the order of 100rps initially when restarting the on-premise resolver and then once the cache warms up dropping to less than 10rps
  * **`allowed_ips`:** this must encompass at least the (public) IPs of your on-premises DNS resolvers
      * if you are using [NAT](https://en.wikipedia.org/wiki/Network_address_translation) do *not* list your internal on-premise addresses as those will not be seen by Azure, you must use the public IP(s) of your NAT